After #MeToo: A Weekend of Inspiration and Empowerment

 Women rising together at a past Rise Gatherings event

-In the wake of #MeToo, two entrepreneurial women have created Rise Gatherings Weekend.
+Before knowing the call to action women would feel from the #MeToo movement, two entrepreneurial women created Rise Gatherings Weekend.
+Recent events have made their weekend getaway more relevant than ever.
 More than 200 women are expected to gather at Trail’s End Camp in the Poconos from May 18 to 20.
 The goal is to “raise women’s voices and spirits” through a transformational weekend getaway, says co-founder Tami Astorino.